Taxi business plan for starting your own business

 You can follow this guide on how to open a taxi service to figure out what the market for the business looks like and what services are ideal to be included in your startup.

-- Door to Door Taxi Service
+- Door-to-Door Taxi Service

 We will provide door-to-door taxi service to our customers as it is more convenient to use.
-Our capable drivers will pick customers from their homes and drop them directly at their destinations.
+Our capable drivers will pick up customers from their homes and drop them off directly at their destinations.
 Our customers will be able to book a cab through our mobile app or website.

 - Wheelchair Accessible Cabs